-Windows 10 version 1903 (also known with the “19H1” codename) will be the seventh major refresh that Microsoft is planning to release during March and APril 2019 time frame with new features and improvements.
+Windows 10 version 1903, May 2019 Update (formerly known as April 2019 Update (19H1), will be the seventh major refresh that Microsoft is planning to release sometime in April time frame with new features and improvements.

-Also, it’ll be the first of two updates coming in 2019, and while we’re still months away from the final version, thanks to the previews available in the Windows Insider Program, we can already see some of the changes that will be coming to the “April 2019 Update” (assuming the name will follow the scheme as we’ve been seeing in previous releases).
+Also, it’ll be the first of two updates coming in 2019, and while we’re still weeks away from the final release, thanks to the previews available in the Windows Insider Program, we now have a clear picture of the changes that will be coming with the “April 2019 Update” (assuming the name will follow the scheme as we’ve been seeing in previous releases).

 In this guide, we’ll highlight the new features and improvements planned for version 1903 as they appear in each test preview.
-You can also check the best features and best hidden changes coming with the feature update as well as the in-place upgrade and clean installation process.
+(You can also check the best features and best hidden changes coming with the feature update as well as the in-place upgrade and clean installation process.
 In addition, Microsoft is introducing significant changes to the upgrade process.
 You can check the new rollout process of the May 2019 Update will work here.)

 - What’s new with desktop experience